 A Person-Centered Service Plan Meeting survey is mailed to waiver participants within one month of the Person-Centered Service Plan meeting.
 This survey gives participants an opportunity to respond to a series of questions about the Person-Centered Service Plan process.
-The survey is mailed from DDA Central Office based on a random sample representative of each waiver with a 95% confidence level and a confidence interval of +/-5%.
+The survey is mailed from DDA Central Office based on a random sample representative of each waiver with a 95% confidence level with a margin of error of +/-5%.
 Information collected is analyzed annually by the HCA Medicaid Agency Waiver Management Committee.